Zeutschler/cubedpandas/docs/index.md

 CubedPandas **automatically infers a multi-dimensional schema** from your Pandas dataframe which defines a virtual **Cube** over the dataframe.
-By default, numeric columns of the dataframe are considered as **measures** - *the numeric values to analyse & aggregate* - all other columns are considered as **dimensions** - *to filter, navigate and view the data*.
-The individual values in a dimension column are called the **members** of the dimension.
+By default, numeric columns of the dataframe are considered as **Measures** - *the numeric values to analyse & aggregate* - all other columns are considered as **Dimensions** - *to filter, navigate and view the data*.
+The individual values in a dimension column are called the **Members** of the dimension.
 In the example above, column `channel` becomes a dimension with the two members `Online` and `Retail`, revenue and cost are the measures.

 Although rarely required, you can also define your own schema.
 Schemas are quite powerful and flexible,